Cardiac Arrest vs. Heart Attack: What's the Difference?

 It pumps blood to every other organ, providing the constant supply of oxygen and nutrients these systems need to function.
 This process is also involved in removing harmful metabolic waste, like carbon dioxide.

-If the heart stops working properly, as is the case with cardiac arrest, your entire body starts shutting down.
+If the heart stops working properly, as is the case with cardiac arrest, or it stops receiving a sufficient amount of blood, as is the case with heart attack, the rest of the body starts shutting down.

 "These types of irregular rhythms disrupt the heart's ability to pump blood effectively," explains Dr. Lisman.
 "When the brain, lungs and other vital organs aren't getting adequate blood flow, it leads to loss of consciousness and breathing, as well as organ damage and injury."